 Key benefits of the biophilia effect for kids are:

 Less pain and better sleep

-According to research, the biophilia effect can be enhanced just with views and pictures of nature.
+According to research-heavy studies, the biophilia effect can be enhanced just with views and pictures of nature (and watching nature programmes).
 Spending time in nature, parks, woods, forests, by the sea, etc is the best option.
 And having many plants at home and workplace.
 For example, a 2015 study proved that “microbreaks” in nature (just looking at green roofs in cities rather than concrete roofs) improve cognitive functioning.